denten-books/plain-text/1-device.md

 from things to ideas: from words and sentences to stories, novels, and verse.
 Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock was interested in mechanics of literary craft---in how the thing is made.
-He promised to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
-"How they are made is the only question I ask," he wrote [@shklovksy_poetika_1919; @lubbock_craft_1921, 12 & 28;
+He promised to view "a few familiar novels [...] with some particularity," but without judgement or critique.
+"How they are made is the only question I shall ask," he wrote [@shklovksy_poetika_1919; @lubbock_craft_1921, 12, 28;
 @eichenbaum_how_1995].
 Since the author of the book was a "craftsman" it is therefore the critic's role to "overtake him at his work and see how the book was made," Lubbock wrote elsewhere [@lubbock_craft_1921, 274].
 His usage of object-oriented vocabulary---his "parts," "forms," "shapes," "proportions," and "designs"---nevertheless referred to constructs mental and ideational, just as it was for Shklovsky or Eichenbaum.
-"The book vanishes as we lay our hands on it," Lubbock wrote [@lubbock_craft_1921, 273].
-Critics must chose to see either the trees or the forest.
+"The book vanishes as we lay hands on it," Lubbock wrote [@lubbock_craft_1921, 273].
+Critics must choose to see either the trees or the forest.
 As the totality of the work comes into view, the technical details of craft---and therefore the book itself---disappear.
 Conversely, when viewed up close, the technical particulates obscure sight of the work as a whole.

-Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
+Lubbock writes that the "real heart and substance of the book [...] stands out the more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
 To read in this mode is to deny the book its materiality.
 When reading for pleasure, lay readers lose themselves in the elements of narrative immediately available for observation.
 To read the novel for pleasure for Lubbock is to "forget, if we can, that the book is an object of art. [@lubbock_craft_1921, 6]" By object of art he means the transcendent idea of the novel as opposed to the immanent work itself.
-To "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrases it, therefore means for him quite the opposite of what is usually meant by objectification.
-The complete mental idea of the novel congeals only at the conclusion of reading, that is at the limits of the book as a thing.
-Lubbock writes: "Far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
+To "objectify...the elements" of the novel that "strike us most keenly," as Lubbock phrases it, therefore means for him quite the opposite of what is usually meant by objectification.[@lubbock_craft_1921, 6] The complete mental idea of the novel congeals only at the conclusion of reading, that is at the limits of the book as a thing.
+Lubbock writes: "So far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
 But to hold the book away means actually to internalize it completely.
 And by "book" he means the idea of a novel, not at all the thing itself.
 Thus to read critically is, paradoxically, also to arrest the coming-into-being of the work.
 The difficulty of materialist poetics reflects in its language, which continually conflates mental and physical constructs.